pontus-vision/pontus-vision/README.md

 **<details><summary>Configure the helm values</summary>**

-  The values file `pontus-vision/k3s/helm/custom-values.yaml` have configuration details that vary from environment to environment.
+  The values file `pontus-vision/k3s/helm/custom-values.yaml` has configuration details that vary from environment to environment.
 Here's an example:

   ```yaml
   # This is a YAML-formatted file.